Assessment for improved student learning and deep understanding requires a range of assessment practices to be used with three overacrching purposes:

 Assessment OF learning - occurs when teachers use evidence of student learning to make judgements on student achievement against goals and standards.

-Students receive regular verbal and written feedback on their learning and progress and together with their teacher set personal learning goals (MOLGI's - My Own Learning Goal Is).
+Students receive regular verbal and written feedback on their learning and progress and together with their teacher set personal learning goals.
+Pre and Post testing is utilised in key areas of Mathematics and these results are communicated with parents as Maths learning goals.

 Parents receive a mid year and end of year written report about their child's progress.
-For older children Student Centred Interview is conducted in Term 3 which involves parents, the class teacher and the student.
+A Student Centred Interview is also conducted in Term 3 which involves parents, the class teacher and the student.
 Parents are most welcome to meet with their child's teacher at any time during the year to discuss their child's progress and teachers readily contact parents if they have any concerns.